 Seeking an Interesting Bottle of Wine in Paso Robles

 For a Good Bottle of Wine in Paso Robles, here are our recommendations.
 We’ve written about the wineries with links.
+In the age of Covid 19 call to make reservations as space is limited at all wineries.

 Highway 46 Corridor

 Tobin James, East Side Paso, Hwy 46 as you enter Paso from the east.
-Check out Ballistic (Zin) and ‘5’ a Bordeaux style blend.
+Check out Ballistic (Zin) and ‘5’ a Bordeaux style blend. $20 tasting fee for non-members.

-Eos Winery, Hwy 46 @ Airport Road.
+Eos Winery, Hwy 46 @ Airport Road is closed during the Covid 19 pandemic.

 Robert Hall – Make sure to go on the Cave tour.
 We tasted a wonderful Merlot from the barrel (and Merlot is not our wine of choice.)